The role of grain dynamics in determining the onset of sediment transport: Results

 \subsection{Onset of grain motion}

 Thus far, we have argued that grain dynamics at varying ${\rm Re}_*$ play a dominant role in determining $\Theta_c({\rm Re}_*)$, as opposed to static force and torque balance of individual grains in typical pocket geometries.
-However, in simulations as well as natural or experimental systems, the initial onset of grain motion must follow from a breakdown of force and torque balance on one or more grains.
-In this section, we show data for the initiation of sustained grain motion, which, in the limit of large systems, always occurs at the same dynamical boundary $\Theta_c({\rm Re}_*)$ that denotes the minimum applied fluid stress at which mobilized systems are able to stop.
-As the system size is increased in our model, it becomes increasingly likely to find an unstable grain, which will initiate permanent motion.
+However, the onset of grain motion must follow from a breakdown of force and torque balance on one or more grains.
+In this section, we show data (using S-7 and S-8 settings) for the initiation of sustained grain motion (i.e., the static-to-mobile transition), which, in the limit of large systems, always occurs at the same dynamical boundary $\Theta_c({\rm Re}_*)$ that denotes the minimum applied fluid stress at which mobilized systems are unable to stop.
 We show that local motion in one of many uncorrelated subsystems leads to global sustained grain motion using Weibullian weakest-link statistics~\citep{weibull1939,weibull1951}.
 Additionally, we find that the characteristic time $t_m$ for the bed to fully mobilize diverges at $\Theta_c$, consistent with a dynamical instability at $\Theta=\Theta_c$ that is activated by a single mobilized region.

 If we consider the bed to be a composite system of $M$ \textit{uncorrelated} subsystems that begin to move if any of the subsystems move at $\Theta>\Theta_c$ (when grain motion will be sustained indefinitely), then the cumulative distribution $C_M(\Theta)$ for the initiation of grain motion in the collective system is related to that of a single subsystem $C(\Theta)$ by